 1939 Philip Barry tells The Philadelphia Story at the Shubert Theatre in New York.
 Katharine Hepburn, Van Heflin, Shirley Booth, and Joseph Cotten star.
-Robert Edmond Jones designs the sets and lighting, Robert B. Sinclair stages.
-It will run a year.
+Robert Edmond Jones designs the sets and lighting, and Robert B. Sinclair stages.
+It runs a year.

 1956 The Comedy of Errors is presented at London's Art Theatre as a comic operetta.
 Juilan Slade composes the score.

 1971 A man's family, mistress, and doctor run All Over their relationships with him as he awaits death.
-John Gielgud stages this Edward Albee drama.
+John Gielgud stages the Edward Albee drama.
 Jessica Tandy and Colleen Dewhurst lead the cast.
-It will run 40 times at the Martin Beck Theatre in New York.
+It plays 40 performances at the Martin Beck Theatre in New York.

-2004 Lisa Kron, the actress-playwright known for her solo shows, includes other actors and characters in her latest work, Well, which opens at New York's Public Theater.
-Two years later, the production will transfer to Broadway for a 52 performance run.
+2004 Lisa Kron, the actor-playwright known for her solo shows, includes other actors and characters in her latest work, Well, which opens at New York's Public Theater.
+Two years later, the production transfers to Broadway for a 52-performance run.

-2004 Also today, Peter Ustinov, the portly, bearded Renaissance Man of British Theatre (and an Oscar-winner in films) dies at age 82.
-His Broadway plays (as both author and performer) include Romanoff and Juliet, Who's Who in Hell and Beethoven's Tenth, the latter of which had him playing the ghost of Ludwig von Beethoven.
+2004 Peter Ustinov, the portly, bearded Renaissance Man of British Theatre (and an Oscar-winner in films) dies at age 82.
+His Broadway plays (as both author and performer) include Romanoff and Juliet, Who's Who in Hell, and Beethoven's Tenth, the last of which had him playing the ghost of Ludwig von Beethoven.

 2012 Now.
 Here.
-This., a new work from the creators and cast of the cult-hit Broadway musical [title of show], opens in its world premiere by Off-Broadway's Vineyard Theatre.
-The highly personal revue, which includes autobiographical elements from the players, is based on a collaboration by Hunter Bell, Michael Berresse, Susan Blackwell, Heidi Blickenstaff, Jeff Bowen and Larry Pressgrove.
+This., a new work from the creators and cast of the cult-hit Broadway musical [title of show], opens in its world premiere at Off-Broadway's Vineyard Theatre.
+The highly personal revue, which includes autobiographical elements from the players, is a collaboration by Hunter Bell, Michael Berresse, Susan Blackwell, Heidi Blickenstaff, Jeff Bowen, and Larry Pressgrove.